-Injuries are not an uncommon thing in sports of all kinds and ping pong which is one of the safest is not in denial of this painful occurrence.
-Some of the most common injuries in ping pong and the best ways to avoid them are delicately explained in this publication.
+Injuries are not an uncommon thing in sports of all kind and table tennis which is one of the safest is not in denial of this painful occurrence.
+Some of the most common table tennis injuries and the best ways to avoid them are delicately explained in this publication.

 1).
 Sprained Ankle :

 At one point or another, most table tennis players have had a brush with a sprained ankle due to intensive play.
 It’s important to recognize that ping pong is a weight bearing game, and this goes on to affect lower parts of the body without forewarning.
 Sprained ankles are most likely to happen during sharp turns or putting too much effort on your stroke while not in complete foot balance.

 Sprained ankles tend to be acute unlike other injuries, and for this reason, it’s advisable to reduce the energy you put on small and quick unpredictable movements, and rather get into a ready position quicker after delivering every shot.
 It’s also very advisable to seek treatment from a qualified doctor or physiotherapist and rather not take care of it by yourself.

 See Also : 5 Health Benefits Of Playing Table Tennis